By Ekemelu Nnoli

 Challenges:

-Some gallery owners are short changing artists and are not being the persons of
+Some gallery owners are short-changing artists and are not being the people of

 integrity they should be.
 This is eroding the trust artists have in them and is